-- Almond flour cornbread is buttery and extra moist.
+- So Moist: Almond flour cornbread is buttery and extra moist.

-- This recipe is healthy, and everyone will love it.
+- Healthy: This recipe is healthy, and everyone will love it.

-- Healthy almond flour cornbread is easy to make in under 30 minutes.
+- Under 30 Minutes: Easy to make in under 30 minutes.

-- This recipe is made with almond milk or oat milk and almond flour.
+- Dairy-Free Option: This recipe is made with almond milk or oat milk.

-- This recipe is low in sugar and sweetened with honey.
+- Refined Sugar-Free: This recipe is low in sugar and sweetened with honey.
+No cane sugar!

 - Try this Air Fryer Garlic Bread for another flavorful recipe!

-This recipe calls for a handful of simple and healthy ingredients.
-You’ll need cornmeal, almond flour, butter, and a few other pantry staples.
-Here is a list of what you will need:
+This recipe comes together with a handful of healthy, easy-to-find ingredients.
+You'll need cornmeal, almond flour, butter, and a few other pantry staples.
+Here's what you'll need:

-- Lemon juice: Since we are not using buttermilk, we need a little lemon juice to help this cornbread get the right texture.
+- Lemon juice: Since we're not using buttermilk, a splash of lemon juice helps get that perfect texture.

-- Butter: I love butter, but feel free to use coconut oil if you want to make this cornbread dairy free.
+- Butter: I love the richness of butter, but feel free to use coconut oil if you're making this dairy-free.

-- Salt: Don’t skip out on the salt, it makes for the best sweet and salty combo.
+- Salt: Don't skip the salt!
+It brings out the flavors and makes for the perfect sweet-and-salty bite.

 Kitchen tools needed